Accelerating Attention with Basis Decomposition: Method

-where \({[\vec{X}_{:,\,1:d_h}]}^{\times n}\) means repeat matrix $n$ times along second dimension.
-VO projection could be similarly processed with BD row-based (Appendix \ref{sec:vo_mha}).
-We compare the original MHA inference (Algorithm \ref{alg:mha_inference}) with MHA BD inference (Algorithm \ref{alg:mha_bd_inference}).
-The only differences (highlighted in red) are calculations of keys \(\vec{K}\) and values \(\vec{V}\), in which BD uses smaller size matrices for multiplication.
-A discussion on the impact of positional embeddings on BD is provided in Appendix~\ref{sec:pos_enc}.
+The operator ${[\vec{X}_{:,\,1:d_h}]}^{\times n}$ denotes repeating the matrix $n$ times along the second dimension.
+The value-output (VO) projection can be processed analogously using the row-based BD formulation (Appendix~\ref{sec:vo_mha}).

+We compare the original MHA inference (Algorithm~\ref{alg:mha_inference}) with the BD-based MHA inference (Algorithm~\ref{alg:mha_bd_inference}).
+The only differences (highlighted in red) lie in the computation of keys $\vec{K}$ and values $\vec{V}$, where BD replaces the original projections with smaller matrix multiplications.
+A discussion of the interaction between positional embeddings and BD is provided in Appendix~\ref{sec:pos_enc}.

 \paragraph{Preservation of query–key similarity.} The transformed projections $\vec{Q}'$ and $\vec{K}'$ satisfy $\vec{Q}'_i {\vec{K}'_i}^\top = \vec{Q}_i \vec{K}_i^\top$, which means that every pairwise inner product between queries and keys is exactly preserved. $\vec{Q}'_i$ and $\vec{K}'_i$ can be regarded as an \emph{inner-product isomorphic} representation of the original $\vec{Q}_i,\vec{K}_i$ in a $d_h$-dimensional space.
 We therefore still denote them as queries and keys ($\vec{Q}'_i, \vec{K}'_i$) to emphasize that they still maintain the essential property of attention: query–key similarity.
 Advanced compression methods relying on query–key similarity, such as KV-cache compression, remain fully compatible with BDA.
 Since the inner products are exactly preserved, these methods can be seamlessly integrated with BDA, enabling it to serve as a general and complementary acceleration framework.